ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 name (string)
-: Display name of the client instance or client software
+: Display name of the client software

 uri (string)
-: User-facing web page of the client instance or client software
+: User-facing web page of the client software

 logo_uri (string)
-: Display image to represent the client instance or client
+: Display image to represent the client
             software